Who is a first-time home buyer?

 - Home purchase price caps: Some programs limit how much you can spend on your new home, ensuring that the assistance is directed to those who need it most.

 - Location: Some programs are only available in specific counties, cities or ZIP codes.
-It’s important to check that the program you’re interested in applies to your location.

 - Education courses: You may need to complete home buyer education classes.